thevivekpandey/bipartite-matching-challenge/README.md

 <img src="codex.png" width="600">

 However, Gemini repeatedly proposed incorrect solutions.
 I needed to spend effort in find holes in its argument (which were not deep really - a hobbyist mathematician like me could spot the errors).
-Every time I found mistake in the argument, it would accept its mistake and commend me for my sharp observation, and then go on to make next mistake.
+Every time I found mistake in the argument, it would accept its mistake and commend me for my sharp observation, and then go on to given another proof with another mistake.

 It feels good to be flattered by Gemini: